-West Lothian AGC (WLAGC) agrees to adhere to the policy of Equity as adopted by Scottish Gymnastics and ensure that equity is fully incorporated across all aspects of this clubs development and delivery.
+West Lothian Artistic Gymnastic Club (WLAGC) agrees to adhere to the policy of Equality as adopted by Scottish Gymnastics and ensure that equality is fully incorporated across all aspects of this club’s development and delivery.

-WLAGC is committed to the exemplary standards of conduct through the principles of equity and ethical structure.
+WLAGC is committed to the exemplary standards of conduct through the principles of equality and ethical structure.

-In understanding the principles behind equity, WLAGC is committed to adhering the following principles highlighted by British and Scottish Gymnastics:
+In understanding the principles behind equality, WLAGC is committed to adhering the following principles highlighted by British and Scottish Gymnastics:

 - All persons must respect the rights, dignity and worth of every human being and their right to self-determination.

 - All members, volunteers and job applicants are entitled to be treated fairly regardless of gender, sexual orientation, age, parental or marital status, disability, religion, colour, race, ethnic or national origins, or socio/economic background.

 - Equality must permeate throughout strategic and development plans.

 - All participants should be afforded equal opportunity to access to services.

 - In some cases, positive action may be required to address past inequalities or under-representation.